The Challenge

 General Design

-We designed the of the game to be easily accessible to players, creating larger surface areas for the capacitive plates, and mounting it on a box so that it would conform to the average player's height.
-We placed the breadboards on the box as well to make the LCD screen visible and sounds more near to players.
+We designed the of the game to be easily accessible to players, creating larger surface areas for the capacitive plates, and mounting it on a box so that it would conform more to the average player's height.
+We placed the breadboards on the box as well to make the LCD screen visible and audio in closer proximity to players.

 The capacitive plates were covered with a plastic sheet as a dielectric, and taped to the box to protect its integrity.